 Halloumi is perfect for these lamb skewers.
 Lamb and Halloumi go so well together.
 Summers almost over, I think?
 Who can tell these days?
 Our seasons seem to be a bit mucked up.

 Even if you’re not firing up the BBQ, these lamb skewers will work just fine in a hot pan or griddle pan.
 So if you want them in the middle of winter, I say why not!

-I remember it must have been about 15 years ago when I made my first batch of halloumi; I used to make so many different types of cheeses back then when we had more people living in our house.
-I took it along to a BBQ where most of the people there had never seen or heard of it before.
-There were a couple that didn’t like the squeaky texture, but the rest loved it.
+I remember it must have been about 15 years ago when I made my first batch of Halloumi.
+I used to make so many different cheeses back then when we had more people living in our house.
+I took it along to a BBQ where most people there had never seen or heard of it before.
+A couple didn’t like the squeaky texture (maybe it’s like fingernails on a chalkboard), but the rest loved it.

-This recipe is so quick and easy; you can even enlist the kids to help.
+This recipe is so quick and easy, and you can even enlist the kids to help.
 It’s one of those recipes the kids will love.
 You know, anything on a skewer works at our place, how about yours?

 Lamb and Halloumi Skewers

 5 stars tells us you love the recipebecs-table.com.au